Abhishek-Negi01/IPG-DSP/README.md

 - Honest about current capabilities
 - Ready for advanced AI integration

-This prototype proves the concept works with simple logic before investing in complex AI models.
+This prototype proves the concept works with simple logic before implementing complex AI models.